-The project rotates around the concept and perception of “good” and “bad” use of social media and the impact they have in nowadays society in relation to the perception of migrants in local communities and the instrumentalisation of the so called “refugee crisis” by right wing groups to destabilize democracy and community cohesion.
+Social (Media) Inclusion rotates around the concept and perception of good and bad uses of social media, and their impact in contemporary societies in relation to: (a) the perception of migrants and refugees in local communities, and (b) the instrumentalisation of the so-called “refugee crisis” by right-wing groups to destabilise democracy and social cohesion.

-- Digital Dangers.
-How to navigate online in order to avoid harming others as well as protect others and ourselves from deliberate online attacks.
-Other forms of danger online: cyberbullying, cyberstalking, sexting, sextortion, grooming, phishing, etc. Fake news and disinformation as a form of cyber warfare.
-How migrants have been used by extremists to pursue their political, social and economic goals;
+- Digital dangers; online navigation in order to avoid harming others, as well as to protect others and ourselves from deliberate online attacks; other forms of danger online: cyberbullying, cyberstalking, sexting, sextortion, grooming, phishing, etc.; fake news and disinformation as a form of cyber warfare; ways that migrants have been used by extremists to pursue their political, social and economic goals.

 - Discrimination on social media, and ways of dealing with online hate speech or trolls.

-- Positive and constructive uses of social media: how can social media and cultural heritage work together to build up a better and more inclusive society.
+- Positive and constructive uses of social media: ways of using social media and cultural heritage together to build up a better and more inclusive society.